WILLIAM

 as, in their opinion, shall most conduce to their own happiness, is the basis

 on which the whole American fabric has been erected.
-The exercise of this
+The exercise of this original

-seldom act, they are designed to be permanent.
+are designed to be permanent.

 This original and